mashaka/AIBarney/README.md

 **AI Barney** is an iOS app that helps people to get know each other with adaptive tips during a conversation.
 To achieve that we intersect users' Facebook accounts.

 ## Algorithm keypoints
-* Sentiment analysis based on Machine Learning algorithms.
+* Sentiment analysis for answers
 * Online tips update after every message.
 * Intersect person profiles in different categories, including general information, music, friends, interests, etc.